SltnBM/vlsm-calculator/README.md

 └─────────────┴──────────────────┴──────────────────────┴──────────────────┴──────────────────────┴───────────────────┴──────────────────────────────────────┴─────────┴─────────────────────┴───────────┘

 Tip: Having trouble with the table layout?
 Try resizing your terminal and run it again.

+Do you want to export the result to Excel? (y/n): y
+✔ Exported to vlsm_result.xlsx
 ```

 ## 🤝 Contributing